avine/formation-angular-base/doc/course/public/09_pipes.md

   - should display `€3.50` for United States
   - should display `3,50 €` for France

+- Typically, pipes are configured via `InjectionToken`s (as illustrated in the following slide)

 <!-- separator-vertical -->

 ## Pipes - Configuration | CurrencyPipe